 But Folan said more efforts are needed to curtail youth smoking.

 "Although the article provides a great deal of information, evaluation of the long-term effects of smoke-free policies, anti-smoking media campaigns, increased taxes on cigarettes and decreased marketing of tobacco products to children is also needed," she said.

 "These comprehensive policies are more likely to impact the initiation and cessation of children and young adults," she added.
 She also noted, however, that "many other harmful tobacco products such as cigars, smokeless tobacco, hookah pipes and bidis are gaining in popularity."

 "Future study regarding the perception and use of these products—particularly among young people—is warranted," Folan concluded.

-Explore further: Final word: Task force recommends against PSA-based screening for prostate cancer
+Explore further: Task force recommends screening all adults for obesity

 More information: The American Cancer Society provides a guide on how to quit smoking.